 AP Photo/Charles Rex Arbogast

-For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.
+For most people, the coronavirus causes mild or modest symptoms, such as fever and cough, that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe life-threatening illness, including pneumonia.